zhouguiyun-uestc/ParallelFlowDirections/README.md

 ```
 In the foregoing example `-np 3` indicates that the program should be run in parallel over 3 processes, which includes one producer process and 2 consumer processes.
 '1' indicates that the program takes a text file as an input parameter, the text file includes the paths of the DEM.

-# A input file
+# Input file
-A input file is a text file with the format:
+The input file includes a two dimensional array of file paths of tiles.
 ```
 f1.tif, f2.tif, f3.tif, f4.tif,
       , f5.tif, f6.tif, f7.tif,
       , f8.tif, f9.tif,
 ```
-fx.tifs with same row have the same height. fx.tifs with same column have the same width.
-The text file specifies how fx.tifs are arranged in relation to each other in space, blanks between commas indicate that there is no tile there.
-Note that the files need not have TIF format: they can be of any type which GDAL can read.
+If the file path is blank, it indicate that there is no tile there.
+The file format can be any type that GDAL support.

 # Testing
 The folder (test_data) constains our test data, in which the text file includes the paths of the corresponding DEM.